cjerrington/cjerrington.github.io/src/posts/2018/2018-05-27-get-wifi-passwords.md

 ---
 title: Viewing Wifi Passwords
-excerpt: "Do you have friends coming over and you forgot you wifi password?
+description: "Do you have friends coming over and you forgot you wifi password?
 You can get that from the system"
 tags:
   - windows
   - powershell
-classes: wide
+date: 2018-05-27
 ---

 Did you forget your WiFi passwords and wish you could retrieve them?
 Or know what wireless networks you've connected to?
 With PowerShell we can do that pretty easily.